Earlier in 2025, Saudi Arabia announced it was expanding Saudization requirements and rates for 269 professions in the private sector.

 Companies in the Red Zone are more likely to experience financial and operational challenges and legal complexities due to noncompliance.

 The consequences can range from significant disruptions to hefty fines.
-The immediate penalties can include blockage on MoL/HRSD services, inability to renew the GM Iqama or critical documents such as the commercial registration (CR), or issue a Saudization Certificate.
+The immediate penalties can include blockage on MoL/HRSD services, inability to renew the GM Iqama or critical documents such as the commercial registration (CR), or issue the Saudization Certificate.
 This eventually renders the company ineligible for bidding on strategic tenders across key government projects.

 In addition, as per the new labor regulations, the Ministry of Human Resources can withhold work permit renewals in case of noncompliance with the required Saudization quota.
 When this situation arises, the new legislation allows non-Saudi employees to transfer employers without consent.